onap/vnfrqts-requirements/docs/Chapter5.rst

 c.
 VNFM Driver Development Steps
 ================================

-Refer to the ONAP documentation for VNF providerr instructions on integrating special VNFM adaptors with VF-C.  The VNF driver development steps are highlighted below.
+Refer to the ONAP documentation for VNF provider instructions on integrating special VNFM adaptors with VF-C.  The VNF driver development steps are highlighted below.